 Celebrity supporters 38

-Muscular Dystrophy Association has received support from the following celebrities:
+Muscular Dystrophy Association has received support from the following celebrities listed on this site: